cheanz/spyex/README.md

 python -m scraper.cli "https://example.com/profile/jane" --site sample
 ```

+The `--site` flag chooses which site parser to load.
+The default is `sample`, matching
+the configuration bundled in `scraper/sites/sample.py`.
+When you add other site modules
+you can pass their keys to target those platforms.

 To scrape a local HTML file, use the `--from-file` flag.
 The bundled `sample` site
 configuration matches `tests/sample_profile.html`.